MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 The Unreal Engine version you will download is **5.2.1**.
 Project AirSim, which allows us to simulate multirotors in Unreal, will only work for this version.

 Once Unreal Engine has finished downloading, you **will need to run it once before doing anything else**.
 You can continue on to the following steps until told otherwise.

-## Installing Git

-Go to the following link and download [Git](https://git-scm.com).
-The installer should prompt you to set up your credentials needed for downloading GitHub repositories.

-## Installing Docker

-Head to our Docker download page and follow the instructions [there](/docs/simulation/installation/docker/).

 ## Installing Project AirSim